bazel-contrib/SIG-rules-authors/go-tutorial.md

 ├── cmd
 │   ├── BUILD.bazel
 │   ├── roll.go
-│   ├── root.go
-│   └── word.go
+│   └── root.go
 ├── deps.bzl
 ├── go.mod
 ├── go.sum
 ├── main.go
 └── pkg
-    ├── roll
-    │   ├── BUILD.bazel
-    │   └── roll_dice.go
-    └── word
+    └── roll
         ├── BUILD.bazel
-        └── generate_word.go
+        └── roll_dice.go
 ```

 We now have new `BUILD.bazel` files in the cmd and pkg directories.
-How about we walk through the Starlark code in the `BUILD.bazel` and `deps.bzl`
+How about we walk through the Starlark code in the `BUILD.bazel` and `deps.bzl
 files?

 ## The bazel files in the project